 The biscuits can be fed as the dog gets in the car, which has an added incentive of the dog feeling that it being praised for just getting in the vehicle.

 Make sure your dog does not have a heavy meal 6 to 8 hours before the ride.
 Most dogs don’t get carsick when their stomachs are almost empty

 8. Grooming: I give all my dogs a splash of Salmon Oil once a day.
-I also use Mane and Tail especially if they get seeds and burrs in them stops them getting badly tangled makes them far easier to groom and leaves the dogs with a brilliant shine.
+I also use Mane and Tail especially if they get seeds and burrs in them it stops them from getting badly tangled makes them far easier to groom and leaves the dogs with a brilliant shine.
 Especially good for gundogs that get covered in all types of burrs

 Mazola corn oil is also very effective In conjunction with the oil, I use a FURminator, you can purchase them from my website it strips all the dead hair off and shines up the coat better than any other brush on the market.

 I also use a Furminator.
 Probably the very best grooming tool in the World.

 9. Grooming 2: Irrespective of the dog.s coat long or short groom daily.
 Even if it’s only for a couple of minutes and make sure you groom over the withers.
 This helps in bonding and social status.
 It also gets your dog used to being groomed.
 Grooming is an important social gesture.
 That is why some dominant dogs object to being groomed, they don’t believe you have the right or the position to initiate this action.
 See my article on the importance of Grooming